stac47/stac47.github.io/_posts/2014-01-21-ruby-and-curses-tutorial.markdown

 {% endhighlight %}

 There is another method dedicated to capturing the user input:
 `Windows.getstr`.
-This method is probably less usefull than `Window.getch` but can be handy in some situations.
+This method is probably less useful than `Window.getch` but can be handy in some situations.
 This method, by default, waits for the user input but continue acquiring the characters pressed until the user press **Enter**.
 The return value is a string.